-But sometimes your child’s academic struggles are just one factor that the school is considering.
+But sometimes a child’s academic struggles are just one factor that the school is considering.
 Additional reasons that the school may cite can include:

-Your child is very young for her grade or socially immature.
+A child is very young for their grade or socially immature.

 Some states also have

-third-grade retention laws that say kids have to stay back if they can’t read at a certain level this year.
+that say kids have to stay back if they can’t read at a certain level this year.
 However, some of these states may make exceptions.
-You can ask your child’s school how your state’s law handles third-grade retention when a child has a known learning difference.
+The school can tell you how your state’s law handles third-grade retention when a child has a known learning difference.

 Recent research shows that, for the most part, holding kids back a grade isn’t the best practice.
 The National Association of School Psychologists (NASP) reports that some kids do better in school the first year or two after being held back.
 But it also says that this effect doesn’t last.

 NASP also points out that kids with learning and thinking differences may not do better at all unless there are new, specific interventions in place.
-If a child is held back because she’s struggling to learn, more of the same kind of teaching doesn’t help.
+When kids are held back because they’re struggling to learn, more of the same kind of teaching doesn’t help.
 Moving up a grade with new learning supports in place may be a better solution.

-As a parent, you play an important role in your child’s education.
-You have the right to be involved in the decision-making process.
+Parents play an important role in their child’s education.
+They have the right to be involved in the decision-making process.

-If your child’s school suggests that she repeat a year, it’s a good idea to sit down with her teacher to find out why.
-You can also ask what changes would be made in the ways your child is taught if she’s held back a year.
-It’s important that there’s a plan in place that you believe will help your child succeed.
+If the school suggests that your child repeat a year, it’s a good idea to sit down with the teacher to find out why.
+You can also ask what changes would be made in the ways your child is taught if repeating a grade.
+It’s important to have a plan in place that you believe will help your child succeed.